Das Ka Dhamki: Plot

-Krishna Das and Sanjay Rudra are doppelgangers.
-Krishna Das is a waiter at a five-star hotel in Hyderabad, while Sanjay Rudra is a rich but kind-hearted doctor, who owns the pharmaceutical company, "SR Pharma Life".
-Sanjay is developing a cure to cancer in order to achieve his dream of a cancer-free world.
+It is later revealed that the CEO of SR Pharma Life Sanjay Rudra is Krishna's doppelgänger.
+Sanjay is a rich and kind-hearted doctor who is developing a drug that can cure cancer in order to achieve his dream of a cancer-free world.
+He later finds an investor named Dhanunjay, who invests ₹10,000 crore into the project.
 When Sanjay mysteriously dies in a car accident, Krishna is asked to take over the responsibility of the company and Sanjay's family for 10 days.
-This leaves Krishna confused and happy as he can lead a rich life albeit for a short period.
-However, Krishna decides to investigate the accident and deduces that Sanjay's death is related to his work on the cancer drug.
+This leaves Krishna confused and happy as he can lead a rich life and impress Keerthi for a short period.
+However, Krishna decides to investigate the accident and deduces that he himself is the sole cause of Sanjay's death, as he was racing Sanjay and poured coffee on his car's windshield, causing the accident to occur.